 I’ve always been intrigued by chimichurri sauce and to be honest I never knew what it was until a few years ago.
 What is this green stuff I’m always seeing on top of steak when scouring Pinterest for inspiration?
-And while it may look like pesto, it’s loaded with spicy, tangy and citrusy flavor all at once.
+And while it may look like pesto, it’s loaded with spicy, tangy and citrusy flavors all at once.
 It really could the pesto sauce of Argentina.